PhysicalTherapy.com Phone: 866-782-6258

 Answer

-Yes, the first four elements can be performed by the Physical Therapy Assistant.
+Yes, the first four elements can be performed by the Physical Therapist Assistant.
 This includes demographics, testing, standard tests and measurements, standardized tests, and all of those types of things.
 What happens after those first four bullets is that we get into the assessment.
 That is where the clinician must then take over the progress report.
 And, on that discharge summary you would have "assisted by" listed as well.

 mary r daulong